 Every day is a lazy Sunday in Trancoso!
 Brazilian humor abounds with jokes about the slow pace of life in Bahia, and nowhere is it easier to see why than in Trancoso.
 Start with a breakfast of fresh local fruits and tapioca pancakes before taking a jeep on a gentle drive through the Buffalo Valley and farther down the coast (there’s only one road, so you can’t get lost) to Praia do Espelho, deservedly famous as one of Brazil’s most picturesque coves.
 Settle in for some sunbathing, then go to Maion for caipirinhas and lunch.
 Head back to Trancoso in time for sunset cocktails at the Uxua beach bar before rounding off the day with a wander round the boutiques in the Quadrado (which open late on Sundays) and a blowout dinner at El Gordo.

 If you are after a taste of the jet-set crowd and international party scene that put Trancoso on the map, then the time to go is the high season, which extends from New Year’s (most people arrive only a day or two before New Year’s Eve) to the end of Carnaval, which varies each year but falls sometime in February or March.
-New Year’s and Carnaval are getting busier every year, though, so if crowds aren’t your thing but you want a festive atmosphere, Paul recommends aiming for one of the lively local religious festivals—namely, São Sebastião on January 20 or São Bras in February, when they change the wooden flag poles in the Quadrado and celebrate the occasion with an all-night feast and traditional music.
+New Year’s and Carnaval are getting busier every year, though, so if crowds aren’t your thing but you want a festive atmosphere, aim for one of the lively local religious festivals—namely, São Sebastião on January 20 or São Bras in February, when they change the wooden flag poles in the Quadrado and celebrate the occasion with an all-night feast and traditional music.

 If you are after peace and quiet, off-season (i.e. June through September) is pure bliss: Temperatures are still in the high 70s to 80s, and you will often have mile upon mile of palm-tree-backed beaches all to yourself.

 November has the highest average rainfall, and in a town where most roads are dirt tracks, heavy rain can make life a little tricky.
-Having said that, November is the month Paul chose for his wedding in Trancoso because the weather (when it’s not raining) is gorgeous: The days are long and warm without being too hot and sticky, the trees are in bloom, and the nature looks stunning.
+Still, November is the month Paul chose for his wedding in Trancoso because the weather (when it’s not raining) is gorgeous: The days are long and warm without being too hot and sticky, the trees are in bloom, and the nature looks stunning.
 Prices are also lower than in peak season, and the beaches and restaurants are quieter.

 Don’t be tempted to book a hotel in the center of town.
 All the action is in the Quadrado or on the beaches, where the roads aren’t paved and therefore often don’t show up on maps.